- Grand Coteau

 Opelousas with Florennes, Belgium.

-Louisiana's third oldest city was founded by the French about 1720 as a military station and trading post with the Opelousas Indians.
-French coureurs des bois had been coming into the area for a while, and they were followed closely by French missionaries who were determined to convert the Indians and pray for the trappers.
-Opelousas soon became a stopping point for travelers going to and from Natchitoches and New Orleans.
+Louisiana's third oldest city, Opelousas, was founded by the French circa 1720 as a military station and trading post with the native Opelousas Indians.
+French coureurs des bois (wood runners) had been coming into the area for a while, and they were followed closely by French missionaries who were determined to convert the Indians and pray for the trappers.
+Soon Opelousas became a stopping point for travelers going to and from Natchitoches and New Orleans.

 During the Civil war, Opelousas served as the capital of Confederate Louisiana for a short time.
 The home of Charles Homére Mouton on Liberty Street was used as the governor's home during this period.
 Also, during the Civil war, the city was used as a command post and training camp by the Confederacy and the Union.